kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 all existing ones.
 Another example would be an application that regularly re-reads the config files, in this case the pod doesn't need to be restarted if a config map changes - the application would pick up changed values automatically.

-The new flag will allow an operator developer to control when a changed parameter will trigger a restart of pods from a deployment or stateful set.
+A new flag introduced by this KEP will allow an operator developer to control when a changed parameter will trigger a restart of pods from a deployment or stateful set.

 ### Goals